AndrewKoransky/TriangleFun/README.md

    This probably should be a GET request in order to comply with REST principles.
 The data coming in, with 3 X/Y pairs felt "structured" so I made a judgment call and used a POST request in order to better structure the incoming data.
+In hindsight, probably not the best approach.